Castelmezzano

 Respect

 Castelmezzano has about seven hundred residents.
 On a busy August Saturday it can receive two thousand visitors.
-Time your visit outside the peak weeks if you can — late May or mid-September are kinder both to the village and to you.
-Do not drive into the centre: it is technically possible and operationally a mistake.
-Buy your bread, your wine, your cheese from the shops on the main street rather than carrying it in.
-Greet people in the bar — ‘buongiorno’ will do.
+Time your visit outside the peak weeks if you can; late May or mid-September are kinder both to the village and to you.
+Do not drive into the centre: technically possible, operationally a mistake.
+Buy your bread, wine and cheese from the shops on the main street instead of carrying it in.
+Greet people in the bar.
+A 'buongiorno' will do.
 The cliffs are loud at sunset; the village is quiet by ten.

 Practical notes